samanthasonnet/cmustudent-repository/finalproject.md

 Text here...

-# The data
+## The data
 > Most of the counties within Southwestern Pennsylvania land within the 70-89 Arts Vibrancy index range.
 It is also notable that arts funding and socio-economic status show large disparities between the counties.
 Many residents of the all encompassing counties are living in poverty.
 The most art vibrant county is Allegheny County with an index greater than 90, which is not surprising given Pittsburgh’s art-rich culture that is contained within this perimeter.
 Indexing lowest out of the regions is Greene County, with an index between 20-29, significantly lower than the rest of the other counties.
 Fayette & Armstrong counties fall in the 50-59 range, Somerset & Cambria in the 60-69 range, and Washington, Beaver, Lawrence, Butler, and Westmoreland counties in the 70-89 range.
 It is also notable that arts funding is significantly lacking in Greene and Armstrong counties, and socio-economic status appears to be low in Greene, Cambria, Somerset, Fayette, and Mercer counties all falling below the 50 range.
 Overall, a significant amount of government funding is going to Allegheny and Indiana counties.
 A shocking number is that only 17% of people who live in Indiana county are considered not to be living in poverty, meaning that 83% of people in the county are considered to be in poverty.
 A deeper analysis of these numbers will greatly help to tell the story and understand exactly which disparities currently exist on a county-by-county basis.
 For the purposes of this project, I am interested in using these vibrancy scores to better understand and analyze the situations that schools and art organizations currently find themselves in with respect to their counties.

-## Links for the Data
+## Method and medium
+> In general, I plan to show this data in a plethora of ways to tell my story, mainly using Tableau (and occasionally Canva), to show many different types of visualizations (i.e. interactive maps, comparison charts, infographics, etc.) that each contribute to my overarching story concerning overarching arts education in Pennsylvania, but focusing on the Southwestern PA region, as that is what I feel most knowledgeable about currently.
+I also feel that this data is most relevant to me, as a Pittsburgh-native, who plans on remaining in the area to find work in the art industry, and therefore believe that this information is imperative to my future success as an arts manager.

+## Bibliography
 ### SMU Data Arts Vibrancy
-“Arts Vibrancy Map: 2022 Edition: SMU DataArts,” DataArts, accessed November 21, 2023, [Link](https://dataarts.smu.edu/ArtsVibrancyMap/.)
+>“Arts Vibrancy Map: 2022 Edition: SMU DataArts,” DataArts, accessed November 21, 2023, [Link](https://dataarts.smu.edu/ArtsVibrancyMap/.)

 ### Black Students Deserve Equitable Access to Arts Education
 "Black Students Deserve Equitable Access to Arts Education," Word In Black, accessed November 21, 2023, [Link](https://wordinblack.com/2023/02/black-students-deserve-equitable-access-to-arts-education/#:~:text=Other%20than%20Indigenous%20students%2C%20of,and%20Asian%20students%20(2%25).)